 Tips for Adding Classes

 - Add all of your classes on your Enrollment Access Date.
 The system is available at 7:00 a.m. on this day.
 This will ensure the best possible schedule.

-- When you have completed your schedule, print off a copy for your records.
+- When you have completed your schedule, print off a copy for your records or save a copy of your Central Degree Audit.
 This is your receipt and proof of enrollment.

-- You have access to add classes to your schedule from your Enrollment Access Date through 7 days after the beginning of a full semester or half semester (8 week) course.
+- You have access to add classes to your schedule from your Enrollment Access Date through 4 days after the beginning of a full semester or 3 days after the beginning of a half semester (8 week) course.
 If you wish to add a class after this date, you will need permission and enrollment assistance from the department chairperson over the class.
 If you have a hold on your account you will not be able to enroll in classes.
 Contact the office that placed the hold for assistance.

 - Make sure that you meet the prerequisites of the course before attempting enrollment.
 Prerequisites can be found in the Undergraduate Catalog and online in the “Look-Up Classes to Add” page - click on the CRN (highlighted 5-digit number) and then again on the title of the course (also highlighted).

-- Be sure to print a new copy of your schedule every time you make any changes (adds/drops) and again before the semester starts.
+- Be sure to print a new copy of your schedule or save a new copy of your Central Degree Audit every time you make any changes (adds/drops) and again before the semester starts.
 (You don’t want to show up in the wrong place if your classroom has been changed!)

-- After adding classes run a new copy of your Central Degree audit.
+- After adding classes run a new copy of your Central Degree Audit.
 Are the classes showing up where you thought they would count (general education, major requirements, etc.)?
 Are they showing up in the “Fallthrough Courses” section near the end of the audit?
-If so, the class is not counting toward a degree requirement.
+If so, the class is not counting toward a specific degree requirement and is considered a free choice elective.

 Tips for Dropping Classes